 There are basic principles for giving chews to a dog, no matter his age, size or what type of chewer he is.

-If she can tear the chew up, crack off chunks or seems to be going through it too fast, take it away from her.
-This is an indication that this chew may not be right for her.
-If, however, she gnaws the ends of the chew, gradually wearing it down, the chew may be a good match.
-Match the size of the treat to the size of a dog’s mouth, teeth and throat.
+If he can tear the chew up, crack off chunks or seems to be going through it too fast, take it away from him.
+This is an indication that this chew may not be right for him.
+If, however, he gnaws the ends of the chew, gradually wearing it down, the chew may be a good match.

 A dog needs to be able to get his teeth around the chew, carry it and hold it between his paws.
 Large dogs need chews that are big enough for them to enjoy for a while without the risk of swallowing them whole.
-In general, the bigger the treat the better.
-Dogs come in all sizes, but when it comes to chewing behaviors, size can be deceiving.
+In general, the bigger the chew the better.

 While little dogs are often more ferocious chewers than large dogs, even a large dog that chews softly can get into trouble with a chew that’s too small.
-When a dog wears down her chew to a size that she could accidentally swallow, replace it.
-Match the hardness of the chew with the strength of the dog’s jaws and the force with which he prefers to chew.
+When a dog wears down his chew to a size that he could accidentally swallow, replace it.

 If a dog always chews aggressively, look for chews meant to be easily digested, or for hard chews that won’t splinter, fracture or tear.

 Raw bones are one of the most effective types of chews for cleaning teeth.
 The natural enzymes and texture of the bone can help to break down plaque and tartar.
 Raw bones should be introduced carefully to avoid digestive upset, especially with dogs that are unfamiliar with raw foods.